Screen Chronology: 1950 to 1954

 Broadway.
 Gene Nelson co-stars.
 Fun moments.

-- Medium, The ** - Uneven adaptation of Menotti's Broadway opera.
+- Medium, The ** - Weak adaptation of Menotti's Broadway opera.

-- Meet Me After the Show * - Betty Grable's weakest show biz musical,
+- Meet Me After the Show * - Betty Grable's weakest musical,

 Student Prince rip-off.
 A rare chance to catch Ezio Pinza on film.